A Step-by-Step Guide to the Vulnerability Management Process [+ Policy Template]

 To keep up with emerging threats and technologies, vulnerability management should be a continuous process.

-Below we’ll cover some of the steps in the vulnerability management process using insights from the Secureframe Expert Insights webinar featuring Secureframe compliance expert Marc Rubbinaccio, and penetration testing expert Jenny Goldschmidt of Red Sentry.
+Below we’ll cover some key vulnerability management steps using insights from the Secureframe Expert Insights webinar featuring Secureframe compliance expert Marc Rubbinaccio, and penetration testing expert Jenny Goldschmidt of Red Sentry.

 It's impossible to understand how to become secure when you don’t know what you should be protecting in the first place.